Allegations of drug driving can have a serious and lasting impact on your life.

 Whilst the onus is upon you to establish that Special Reasons apply, you will have the full support of Just Motor Law experts who will attend court with you and present the most forceful representations on your behalf.

-With Just Motor Law you have access to a leading defence team who will provide you with the necessary advice and guidance as to whether a special reasons argument can be established.
+With Kirwans you have access to a leading defence team who will provide you with the necessary advice and guidance as to whether a special reasons argument can be established.